The only thing I miss of Italy is going down to the sea along the path from Campiglia to Portovenere.

 Duration : 2 hours and a half – 3 hours

-Tips : It is recommended starting from Campiglia, unless you are not a really good walker.
+Tips : It is recommended to start from Campiglia, unless you are not a really good walker.
 Starting from Portovenere, in fact, the first stretch goes steep uphill.

 Campiglia: between the Gulf and the open sea.